The truth about homemade dental remedies

 The phrase ‘oil pulling’ comes from the process of swishing oil around in your mouth to draw out bacteria and naturally whiten your teeth.
 As opposed to what you may hear, oil pulling is not a recent development.
 It has been around for about 3,000 years and finds its origins in Ayurvedic medicine.

-While some people find oil pulling effective for removing bacteria and whitening teeth, patients should not expect the same results as visiting a dentist for a specialised teeth whitening treatment.
+While some people find oil pulling effectively for removing bacteria and whitening teeth, patients should not expect the same results as visiting a dentist for a specialised teeth whitening treatment.

-There are a number of other natural teeth whitening remedies cropping up across the internet; however some can actually cause damage and further discoloration to your teeth.
-In saying that, if you want to whiten your teeth from home, eating strawberries can help to aid in removing slight surface discoloration.
-This is because when eaten they release a malic acid; however this acid cannot address significant discoloration.
+There are a number of other natural teeth whitening remedies cropping up across the internet; however, some can actually cause damage and further discolouration to your teeth.
+In saying that, if you want to whiten your teeth from home, eating strawberries can help to aid in removing slight surface discolouration.
+This is because when eaten they release a malic acid; however, this acid cannot address significant discolouration.
 If you want to use strawberries to keep your teeth as bright as possible it is still important to consume them in moderation as they are high in natural sugars.

 Dental care in the hands of a trained professional